awsdocs/amazon-kendra-developer-guide/doc_source/custom-document-enrichment.md

 ## Lambda functions: extract and change metadata or content<a name="advanced-data-manipulation"></a>

-You can manipulate your document metadata fields or attributes and content using Lambda functions\.
+You can manipulate your document fields and content using Lambda functions\.
 This is useful if you want to go beyond basic logic and apply advanced data manipulations\.
 For example, using Optical Character Recognition \(OCR\), which interprets text from images, and treats each image as a textual document\.
 Or, retrieving the current date\-time in a certain time zone and inserting the date\-time where there's an empty value for a date field\.

-You can apply basic logic first and then use a Lambda function to further manipulate your data\.
+You can apply basic logic first and then use a Lambda function to further manipulate your data, or vice versa\.
+You can also choose to only apply a Lambda function\.

 Amazon Kendra can invoke a Lambda function to apply advanced data manipulations during the ingestion process as part of your [CustomDocumentEnrichmentConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_CustomDocumentEnrichmentConfiguration.html)\.
 You specify a role that includes permission to execute the Lambda function and access your Amazon S3 bucket to store the output of your data manipulations—see [IAM access roles](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html)\.

-Amazon Kendra can apply your advanced data manipulations on your original, raw documents or on the structured, parsed documents\.
+Amazon Kendra can apply a Lambda function on your original, raw documents or on the structured, parsed documents\.
 You can configure a Lambda function that takes your original or raw data and applies your data manipulations using [PreExtractionHookConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_CustomDocumentEnrichmentConfiguration.html)\.
 You can also configure a Lambda function that takes your structured documents and applies your data manipulations using [PostExtractionHookConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_CustomDocumentEnrichmentConfiguration.html)\.
 Amazon Kendra extracts the document metadata and text to structure your documents\.
 Your Lambda functions must follow the mandatory request and response structures\.
 For more information, see [Data contracts for Lambda functions](#cde-data-contracts-lambda)\.

 To configure a Lambda function in the console, select your index and then select **Document enrichments** in the navigation menu\.
 Go to **Configure Lambda functions** to configure a Lambda function\.